-Remodeling to Create a Master Suite
+Remodeling to Create an Owner's Suite

-Creating Double Duty Bedrooms
+Creating Multifunctional Bedrooms

 While this trend isn’t for everyone, it’s definitely more common than it used to be.
 Millennials tend to choose smaller homes, which means they have to utilize all of their available living space by adding office space, storage and more.
 Their creativity for space-saving designs has spread to larger homes and other generations.

-Master bedrooms are typically the largest bedroom in a house, leaving room to add some additional usefulness to an area once thought of exclusively for sleeping.
+Primary bedrooms are typically the largest bedroom in a house, leaving room to add some additional usefulness to an area once thought of exclusively for sleeping.

-Bold and Bright Master Suites
+Bold and Bright Owner's Suites

-Minimalism has dominated design trends for quite some time.
+Minimalism has dominated interior design trends for quite some time.
 Now, it’s making way for just the opposite - big, bold, and loud.